RickStrahl/WestWindWebConnection-Documentation/User-Guide/Security/Application-Level-Authentication/UserSecurity-Authentication.md

 ![](/images/misc/logindialog.png)

-> ### @icon-info Customize the Sign In Form
+> ### @icon-info-circle Customize the Sign In Form
-> The login form by default is loaded from a `views\_login.wcs` and `views\_layoutpage.wcs` template that you can customize to fit your application style.
+> The login form by default is loaded from the `views\_login.wcs` and `views\_layoutpage.wcs` templates.
+You can customize these templates, or change the path used to point at a different template to render the Html UI.

 ### User Data Storage
-In order for this to work you need to add usernames and passwords and any additional information such as Admin status and fullname into a `UserSecurity.dbf` table (you can change the name).
-Web Connection then validates against this table.
+By default user login information is stored in a `UserSecurity.dbf` file.
+If the file doesn't exist it's auto-created as an empty file.

+The file contains fields for username and password, admin status and additional fields commonly used like firstname, lastname, company, fullname etc. You can add custom fields to this data table and it will show up on the `oUser` record.

-The validation process is driven through the UserSecurity class and you can customize how this class is created an used.
+The validation process is driven through the `wwUserSecurity` default class and you can customize how this class is created and used.
 You can override this class to provide custom functionality and user validation as long as you maintain the public interface of the base class.

-There a are a few new properties on the wwProcess class that provide for Authentication functionality:
+There a are a few new properties on the `wwProcess` class that provide for Authentication functionality:

 ```foxpro
 cAuthenticationMode = "UserSecurity"